Do installment loans build credit? Yes — here’s how

 Missed loan payments

-Just as a history of on-time payments can drive up your credit score, one or more missed or late payments can have a detrimental impact.
+Just as a history of on-time payments can drive up your credit score, one or more missed or late payments can hurt it.

-“If you miss a payment or are late with a payment, it will appear on your credit report and factor negatively into your credit scores,” Huynh says.
+“If you miss a payment or are late with a payment, it could appear on your credit report and could factor negatively into your credit score,” Huynh says.

-You could be charged late fees by the lender and pay more on interest when you apply for future credit products, as you’ll be seen as a riskier borrower.
+The lender could charge you late fees and pay more interest when you apply for future credit products.
+You’ll be seen as a riskier borrower.

 Hard credit inquiries

 Applying for any type of loan can cause a slight dip in your credit score.
-This is because hard credit inquiries, typically required to establish a loan, draw down your credit score to 10 points.
+This is because hard credit inquiries, typically required to establish a loan, can temporarily lower your score. myFICO states this drop is typically under five points per inquiry

 Too much debt

-Taking on any new debt adds to your overall debt load and the new account can negatively impact your score.
-If you have too much debt it will affect the “amounts owed” portion of your credit score, which makes up 30 percent of a FICO credit score.
+Taking on any new debt adds to your overall debt load.
+The new account can negatively impact your score.
+If you have too much debt, it will affect the “amounts owed” portion of your credit score, which makes up 30 percent of a FICO credit score.

 There are other options beyond an installment loan that can help actively build or improve your score.

-• Pay all bills on time: By consistently paying all of your bills by their due date and doing this over years, you will establish a solid track record and history of managing and repaying debt responsibly.
+- Pay all bills on time: By consistently paying them by their due date over many months, you will establish a solid track record and history of managing and repaying debt responsibly.
 Payment history is the single biggest factor contributing to your credit score.

-• Report your bills: Services like ExperianBoost, allow you to boost your credit score by reporting bills that aren’t normally reported to the credit bureaus but that you still have to pay each month.
+- Report your bills: Services like ExperianBoost allow you to boost your credit score by reporting bills that aren’t normally reported to the credit bureaus.
 These include utility bills, streaming service subscriptions, your phone bill and cable bill, among others.

 Installment loans can be a valuable financial tool to help cover significant expenses.
-And when repaid responsibly, can help build or improve your credit score.
+When repaid responsibly, they can help build or improve your credit score.
 The most valuable way installment loans impact your score is by allowing you to establish a track record of consistent, on-time payments.

-Taking out a loan simply as a credit building tool, however, may not be the wisest decision.
+Taking out a loan simply as a credit-building tool, however, may not be wise.
 Other, less risky ways exist to improve your credit score without borrowing large sums of money.
-One of the easiest tactics is to use a credit card for routine daily purchases, paying the balance in full each month and making the payments on time.
+One of the easiest is using a credit card for routine daily purchases and paying the balance in full and on time each month.